Camp Ouareau: Geography

 Camp Ouareau is located in a forest zone on the north side of route 125.
 The estate includes a peninsula on the south side of Leguerrier Bay, as well as two islands on Lake Ouareau.
 Lac Ouareau is connected to the Ouareau River via a strait leading to lake Archambault.

 The camp site covers 14.5 hectares and stretches for 0.25 km along the southern shore of Leguerrier Bay of Lac Ouareau.
 The main entrance to the camp is located on the east side of the trailhead leading to Mont Ouareau.

 Buildings and other facilities

 In 1922, the two main buildings were a recreation building and a spacious log lodge.
-The recreation building which featured a large stone fireplace, and was equipped with a stage, library area, desks, games, piano and gramophone.
+The recreation building featured a large stone fireplace, and was equipped with a stage, library area, desks, games, piano and gramophone.
 Outdoor amenities included a diving raft, row boats, canoes, tennis court, playgrounds and a horse riding course.

-In 2020, the site will include the following infrastructures: dining room, lodge (main building), multifunction building with a teaching kitchen (called Le Chalet), 30 chalets, 17 Prospector-style tents, beach (with four docks), 45-foot artificial climbing wall, toilets and showers, as well as seven other buildings used as offices, or to host activities.
+In 2020, the site included a dining room, lodge (main building), multifunction building with a teaching kitchen (called Le Chalet), 30 chalets, 17 Prospector-style tents, beach (with four docks), 45-foot artificial climbing wall, toilets and showers, as well as seven other buildings used as offices, or to host activities.
 Five of the six original buildings, built in 1921 or 1922, are still in use today, including: